 How to Tell if your Crawl Space Needs Encapsulating

-Homeowners with crawl spaces beneath their homes may wonder if theirs needs encapsulating.
+Homeowners with crawl spaces beneath their homes may wonder if it need encapsulating.
 The truth is that it depends on your situation: Some seal crawl spaces as a preventative measure, while others wait to do so until there is a problem.

-Here are a few signs that your crawl space might need to be encapsulated:
+Here are a few signs that might need to encapsulate crawl space:

 If you can see mold or fungi growing in your crawl space, this is a huge sign that you should encapsulate.
 Just a small patch of mold can grow and expand quickly, eventually overtaking your space and giving off harmful spores.

 Just because you can’t see visible mold doesn’t mean it’s not there.
-If your crawl space smells musty or you start to notice an odor in your home, get a professional to come to your house and see if your crawl space should be encapsulated.
+If you smell musty or you start to notice a bad odor in your home, there might be also dead pests like mice in the crawl space.
+Thus, get a professional to come to your house and see if your crawlspace should be encapsulated.

 Termites and other destructive insects need moisture to survive, so seeing them in your home might mean you’ve got a problem in your crawl space.
 Encapsulating can help to eliminate these pests.

-While gutters help to keep water away from your home’s foundation, moisture can still seep into your crawl space and potentially lead to structural damage.
+While gutters help keep water away from your home’s foundation, moisture can still seep into your crawlspace, potentially leading to structural damage.

-If you notice any of these warning signs, it’s time to call in the pros.
-A team of experts can assess your situation and see if encapsulation is the right solution for your crawl space.
+If you notice any of these warning signs, it’s time to call in a team of experts to assess your situation and see if encapsulation is the right solution for your crawl space.